Abimbolu/AFCON-23-Analysis/README.md

 ### Data visualization
-This was perfomed using Power bi, to visualize the queries output
+This was perfomed using Power bi, created dynamic power bi dashboards for visualizing tournament data.
+Finf attached the pbix file.